 As disclosed in notes 4 and 10 to our financial statements included elsewhere in this prospectus, during 2005, we engaged Fletcher Spaght Inc., a third-party valuation firm, to assist our board of directors in assessing the market value of our common stock as of November 2004.
 This valuation analysis utilized the methods outlined above, as well as the AICPA Practice Aid, Valuation of Privately Held Company Equity Securities Issued as Compensation.
 During 2005, we granted stock options to acquire 121,278 shares of common stock at an exercise price of \$0.20 per share and 2,020,983 shares at an exercise price of \$0.50 per share, of which 2,000,983 options were granted on December 20, 2005 as part of our recurring year-end compensation adjustments.
 For purposes of determining the market value of common stock underlying these grants, the board of directors considered company specific information, comparable companies, market conditions and the analysis of Fletcher Spaght and determined that the market value of our common stock throughout 2005 was \$0.50 per share.
 Our board of directors made this valuation assessment based on feedback on our value from third-party prospective investors during fund-raising activities during 2005, as well as the absence of value-accreting business or scientific milestones during the intervening period from the independent valuation to the grant date.
-Specifically, we had not yet initiated key clinical trials in elvucitabine and ACH-806.
+Specifically, we had not yet initiated any key clinical trials or received any key clinical trial data related to either elvucitabine or ACH-806.